Viacom quarterly profit rises 4 percent

 Revenue rose to $3.17 billion from $3.14 billion for the quarter ended March.

-Viacom also said it would buy British public service broadcaster Channel 5 Broadcasting Ltd for 450 million pounds from media baron Richard Desmond's Northern & Shell Media Group.
+Viacom also said it would buy British public service broadcaster Channel 5 Broadcasting Ltd for 450 million pounds ($760 million) from media baron Richard Desmond's Northern & Shell Media Group.

 (Reporting by Soham Chatterjee and Mridhula Raghavan in Bangalore; Editing by Don Sebastian)